Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 \begin{definition}[Update Function] Let $M=\tuple{\TCtxt, \TIL, \TBR}$ be an \rMCS such that $\TCtxt=\tuple{\Ctxt_1,\ldots,\Ctxt_\CtxtIn}$, $\TKB=\tuple{\KB_1,\ldots,\KB_\CtxtIn}$ a configuration of knowledge bases for $M$, $\Tinpt$ an input for $M$, and $\TBelS$ a belief state for $M$.
 Then, the \emph{update function for $M$} is defined as $\upd_M(\TKB,\Tinpt,\TBelS)=\tuple{\KB_1',\ldots,\KB'_\CtxtIn}$, such that, for each $i\in \{1\ldots,\CtxtIn\}$, $\KB'_i=\mng_i(\app^{next}_i(\Tinpt,\TBelS),\KB_i)$. \end{definition}

-With all this in place, we can finally show how an \rMCS behaves in the presence of external information that changes over time.
+We can finally show how an \rMCS behaves in the presence of external information that changes over time.
 For this purpose, we assume that an \rMCS receives data in a stream of inputs, i.e., an input for each time instant, and we represent individual time instants by natural numbers.
-These can be interpreted as logical time instants that do not necessarily represent specific physical time points.
-In particular, we do not assume that every pair of consecutive natural numbers represents equidistant physical time spans.
+These can be interpreted as logical time instants that do not necessarily represent specific physical time points, nor do we require that every pair of consecutive natural numbers represents equidistant physical time spans.

 \begin{definition}[Input Stream] Let $M = \tuple{\TCtxt, \TIL, \TBR}$ be an \rMCS such that $\TIL=\tuple{\IL_1,\ldots,\IL_\ILIn}$.
 An \define{input stream for} $M$ (until $\tau$) is a function $\inptStr:[1..\tau]\to \inptForM{M}$ where $\tau\in\mathbb{N}\cup\{\infty\}$. \end{definition}